CORP: Closed-Form One-shot Representation-Preserving Structured Pruning for Transformers: Additional Analysis of MLP Redundancy in DeiT-Base

 \section{Additional Analysis of MLP Redundancy in DeiT-Base}

 Table~\ref{tab:mlp_redundancy} summarizes an empirical analysis of MLP activation redundancy in \textbf{DeiT-Base}, whose MLP hidden dimension is 3072.
+Calibration dataset consist of 4000 image random selected from training set of Imagenet \cite{russakovsky2015imagenetlargescalevisual} dataset.
 Statistics are computed from calibration data collected at the output of each MLP activation layer.

 First, MLP activations in DeiT-Base exhibit consistently low effective rank.
 Despite a hidden dimension of 3072, the effective rank rarely exceeds 350 across all transformer blocks.
 The effective rank ratio remains below 0.12 for every layer and drops below 0.06 in several cases.
 This indicates that MLP activations lie in a low-dimensional subspace.